Rob Sheridan: Work with Nine Inch Nails

-Work outside Nine Inch Nails
+Creative direction

-Sheridan had been working with Trent Reznor on his other band How to Destroy Angels as the art director.
+Sheridan had been working with Trent Reznor for his other band How to Destroy Angels as the art director and was responsible for the visual design of the band’s live tour in April 2013.
 He also created the artwork/package for the soundtrack release of the Academy Award-winning and Golden Globe-winning score for The Social Network, composed by Trent Reznor and Atticus Ross.

-Sheridan has also become known for his illustration work.
-In 2007 he began posting artwork and releasing prints on his Sketchblog, which he described as "an exercise in creative discipline - an attempt to get myself to draw more and play around with images and ideas that wouldn't fit in my professional work."